cve0x0/Android-Location-Tracker/README.md

 <hr />

-<p>Here is an example for requesting periodical location updates with criteria best provider:</p>
+<p>Here is an example for requesting periodical location updates with criteria best provider and time and distance between them:</p>
 <ul>
   <li>Criteria: Fine accuracy</li>
   <li>Provider: true; "true" for currently enabled location provider, "false" for not.
 When using "true" as a value, make sure that the device location is enabled.</li>